Mars Argo: 2015–2019: Mars Argo breaks up

 Sheets and Mixter moved to Los Angeles in 2012, where they filmed and released the remainder of the YouTube channel's uploads, followed by the romantic separation of the couple in 2014.
 The band continued to perform during the South by Southwest festival in Austin, Texas, before going on a hiatus, being briefly revived in December of the same year, although permanently splitting up sometime in March 2015.
 According to a 2018 lawsuit filed by Sheets, the dissolvement of both the relationship and band was due to Mixter's incessant verbal abuse and physical violence.

 Sheets resurfaced in April 2018, by addressing her absence, and promising new music in the future to her fans.

 2020–present: Dinner in America, Angry and future projects

 Sheets portrayed Sissy in the film Dinner in America alongside Kyle Gallner, Emily Skeggs, Pat Healy, Griffin Gluck, Lea Thompson, and Mary Lynn Rajskub.
 The film was filmed in Detroit, Michigan and was selected to premiere at the 2020 Sundance Film Festival.
-On April 25, 2022, Sheets released her debut solo single, titled "Angry".
-The single was released onto streaming services and uploaded onto the now-renamed shouldicleanmyroom channel.
+On April 25, 2022, Sheets released her debut solo single independently, titled "Angry".
+The single was released onto streaming services and uploaded onto the now-renamed shouldicleanmyroom YouTube channel.

 On November 13, 2023, Sheets released her most popular single, "Using You", on Spotify, over nine years after its initial release.
 The track is the original studio recording of the song, however Sinclair's backing vocals have been removed.